John Maduka: Career

-John Maduka started his football career at 16.
-He played for his school Lilongwe Boys Primary School when his talent was spotted by Davie Saccur; coach and owner of Davie Cosmos.
-While playing for Davie Cosmos and Lilongwe Boys Primary School, in 1992 he attracted interest of Silver strikers and Mighty Limbe Leaf Wanderers.
-John opted for Silver Strikers as he did not want to leave his home town of Lilongwe.
+Maduka started his football career at 16.
+He played for his school, Lilongwe Boys Primary School, where his talent was spotted by Davie Saccur, coach and owner of Davie Cosmos.
+While playing for Davie Cosmos and Lilongwe Boys Primary School, in 1992 he attracted the interest of Silver strikers and Mighty Limbe Leaf Wanderers.
+Maduka opted for Silver Strikers as he did not want to leave his home town of Lilongwe.

 He last played for Bloemfontein Celtic in South Africa, as a midfielder.

 Maduka debuted for Malawi in a 0–4 loss against Zimbabwe in 1991.
 He has since made close to 90 appearances for The Flames.

 He also played South African based team club Bloemfontein Celtic where he spent 5 years and made 118 appearances before retiring in 2009.
 He was the assistant coach at the club with Steve Komphela being the head coach and became coach of Bloemfontein Celtic in July 2020.